Randomized resolvent analysis: Randomized resolvent analysis of turbulent post-stall flow

+For the randomized resolvent analysis with a test matrix size of $k = 10$, Gaussian, orthonormal, Rademacher and ultrasparse Rademacher test matrices provide similar results and no observable difference in computational savings.
+By using the implementation shown in Algorithm 1, all test matrices present similar accuracy as shown in figures \ref{fig:Gain_CosineSim} and \ref{fig:Gain_Gap}.
+For very low and very high $St$ numbers in the range of frequencies analyzed in this work, where the singular values decay slowly, one can increase the size $k$ or apply subspace or power iterations.
+However, it is possible to obtain more accurate results by constructing a random test matrix $\bs{\Omega}$ that incorporates physical insights from the base flow.

+While the random test matrix is effective in yielding accurate results, we can consider constructing a test matrix that can generate the entries in a smart manner by incorporating the knowledge of the base flow.
+We know that regions of strong shear are important in amplifying forcing inputs.
+Moreover, regions with minimal velocity gradients are not that important.
+For these reasons, the velocity gradient at each grid point can be used to scale the test matrix.
+Here, we propose a physics-informed test matrix, $\bs{\Omega}_p$, scaled by the 2-norm of the velocity gradient, $||\bs{\nabla} {\bm{v}}||_2$, where $ {\bm{v}}$ is the velocity vector.
+We construct a scaling factor $\bs{\Phi}_j = ||\bs{\nabla} {\bm{v}}_j||_2$ at each grid point $j$.
+The scaling vector $\bs{\Phi}$ has to be stacked according to the number of variables to reach the size $m$ of the linear operator.
+The physics-informed test matrix then becomes

-The overall randomized resolvent analysis has the operation count of $\mathcal{O}(m^2k)$.
-For $k = 10$ (used in figures \ref{fig:plot_mode}, \ref{fig:Gain_CosineSim} and \ref{fig:Gain_Gap}), the memory usage of the randomized resolvent is approximately one quarter of the full resolvent analysis.
-Presently, the most intensive memory usage in the randomized technique appears from the naive use of the generic matrix solver in MATLAB.
-We can further reduce the computational and memory allocation needs by taking advantage of the properties of $\mathsfbi{A}$, e.g., utilization of an efficient linear solver using iterative methods.
-With the use of randomized numerical linear algebra, we are now empowered to perform the input-output analysis for ever more complex 2D and 3D turbulent base flows on a standard computer, or on a high-performance computing cluster to expand the envelop of resolvent analysis.
+The results based on the physics-informed test matrix are shown in figure \ref{fig:Gain_CosineSim_tm}.
+While the results obtained from the use of a normal distribution test matrix have shown excellent accuracy, the use of physics-informed test matrix further improves the accuracy by a few orders of magnitude for the considered frequencies and spanwise wavenumbers.
+More importantly, we achieve results with comparable or higher level of accuracy using a extremely low width of the test matrix of $k = 2$.
+This results in a considerable reduction in computation time (see Table \ref{tab:comp}).
+Using $k = 10$, linear systems are solved at least 30 times.
+Now, using $k = 2$, only 6 linear solvers are needed to obtain the same accuracy, which is achieved only with a physics-informed scaling of the test matrix.
+By combining randomized numerical linear algebra and some physical insights, we are now empowered to perform the input-output analysis for ever more complex 2D and 3D turbulent base flows on a standard computer, or on a high-performance computing cluster to expand the envelope of resolvent analysis.